 Another issue you should know about hospital liability for birth injuries is precisely what is considered hospital negligence.
 To prove negligence, you must prove that the hospital or medical professional did not meet the required standard of care during the delivery of the child.

-According to thebirthinjuryattorney.com, you can only prove the birth injury resulted from medical malpractice only when you can establish negligence.
+According to thebirthinjuryattorney.com, you can only prove the birth injury resulting from medical malpractice when you can establish negligence.

 The doctor and medical staff performing the delivery need to have clearly been negligent for there to be any liability.
-If the hospital lacked any equipment or had a shortage of staff which led to the birth injury, the hospital will be liable for the damage.
+If the hospital lacked any equipment or had a staff shortage leading to the birth injury, the hospital will be liable for the damage.

 How Is Hospital Negligence Determined?